-Take this medication by mouth, usually every 3 to 4 hours as needed or as directed by your doctor.
+Take this medication by mouth as directed by your doctor, usually every 3 to 4 hours as needed.
 You may take this drug with or without food.
-If you have nausea, you may take this drug with food, although this may cause your body to absorb less of the drug and get less benefit from it.
-Consult your doctor or pharmacist about other ways to decrease nausea (e.g., antihistamines, lying down for 1-2 hours with as little head movement as possible).
+If you have nausea, it may help to take this drug with food.
+Ask your doctor or pharmacist about other ways to decrease nausea (such as lying down for 1 to 2 hours with as little head movement as possible).

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.